 At-home Prevention Tips: Gum Disease

 Gum disease is a serious condition that can cause tooth loss, bone loss, and infections.
 Fortunately, it is both treatable and preventable.
 This disease can affect people of all ages.
 Without proper treatment, it can progress and be difficult to reverse.
 The most effective approach is to stop the condition from ever developing.
-You can get help from your dentist, but there are also steps you can take on your own to maintain good gum health.
+You can get help from your dentist in Phoenix, AZ, but there are also steps you can take on your own to maintain good gum health.

 Gum disease: what it is and how it starts